Meet the Team

 Caroline’s qualifications include a Social Work BA (First Class Hons), Advanced Social Work MA (distinction), a Diploma in Education and Training, and a Fellowship of the Higher Education Academy.
 She has over 30 years experience of working with children and families in a range of settings, and her lecturing experience includes social work, mental health and social care programmes.

-Alex Serafimov – trustee
+Dr Alex Serafimov – trustee

-He is passionate about social medicine, and examining the social determinants of health.
+He is passionate about social medicine and examining the social determinants of health.

 In his spare time, Alex plays piano and composes music.